Julianne Hough Flashes Heart-Shaped Cleavage & The Peace Sign Backstage At ‘AGT’

 “Sorry I just lost my train of thought!!” said one fan, while another stated, “If I was a contestant tonight I’d print this out life-size and bring it over for you to sign after my performance.”

-Since that Instagram follower was not part of the night’s competition, the real Julianne Hough was probably enough for the crowd who were on hand at the talent show.
+Since that Instagram follower was not part of the night’s competition, the real Julianne Hough was probably enough for the crowd who was on hand at the talent show.
 Given what the popular personality was wearing, she appeared to be ready to greet all of the finalists who were about to perform for the America’s Got Talent season finale with her warm welcome and her keen eye for greatness.